Matthew 15

 Not that which enters into the mouth defiles the man; but that which proceeds out of the mouth, this defiles the man.

-Comments Matthew 15:13 "Every plant which My Heavenly Father planted not, shall be rooted up" refers to those souls that have given themselves to the darkness.
-These are disobedient souls, misled souls who choose to follow the darkness rather than the light, and this will show through their deeds.
-But the Lord gives a chance for repentance on this earth for every soul through the Word; because the Word is the true light, and this is the last chance for every soul.
-Remember that at the end times, the Word will judge them.
+"Every plant which My Heavenly Father planted not, shall be rooted up" refers to those souls that have given themselves to the darkness.
+These are disobedient souls, misled souls that choose to follow the darkness rather than the light, and this will show through their deeds.
+But the Lord gives every soul a chance for repentance on this earth through the Word because the Word is the true light, and this is the last chance for every soul.
+Remember that at the end times the Word will judge them.

 Let them alone; they are blind guides.
 And if the blind lead the blind, both will fall into a pit.